Translate this page into:

 TSH level is the most sensitive and preferred test for diagnosing thyroid dysfunction in patients treated with ICPI.
 Primary hypothyroidism is indicated by TSH elevation with low free thyroxine (FT4) whereas central hypothyroidism secondary to pituitary disorder is diagnosed by low FT4 along with low normal to suppressed TSH.
 In case of thyrotoxicosis, low TSH is seen with elevated FT4 and triiodothyronine (T3).
 Thyroid function should be evaluated every 4–8 weeks or more frequently if indicated clinically in all patients treated with ICPI.[31,32] In hypothyroidism, if TSH is elevated above 10 mIU/mL on two separate occasions or mildly elevated along with low FT4 level without going for further investigations thyroid hormone should be replaced.
 Subclinical hypothyroidism is characterized by elevated TSH below 10 mIU/mL and a normal FT4 level.
 In such cases, treatment decisions should be personalized according to symptoms, age, and comorbidities.[33]

 Hypothyroidism is treated with levothyroxine, with the dose adjusted based on age comorbidities, with a lower starting dose for advanced age.
 After initiating treatment, TSH levels should be checked 6–8 weeks later.
-For most patients with primary hypothyroidism, the dose of levothyroxine dose should be adjusted to achieve a normal TSH level.
+For most patients with primary hypothyroidism, the dose of levothyroxine should be adjusted to achieve a normal TSH level.
 However, in central hypothyroidism, monitoring of FT4 is recommended instead of TSH, and cortisol levels should be checked and replaced if found low before initiating thyroid hormone to prevent adrenal crisis precipitation.
 Hyperthyroidism due to thyroiditis is managed symptomatically by beta-blockers and steroids in selected cases with close monitoring for progression to hypothyroidism, while hyperthyroidism secondary to Graves’ disease is treated with anti-thyroid drugs such as carbimazole, methimazole, surgery, or radioactive iodine based on clinical presentation and patient’s preference.

 HYPOPHYSITIS